n8b5150/ClimbControl/README.md

 Compatible Smart Trainer

+##
 ## Installation

 Install AutoHotKey V2 and Wahoo SYSTM.

 Download the latest Zip in Releases.

 Unzip to the location of your choice.

-Run ClimbControl.ahk
+##
 ## Usage

-A Wahoo SYSTM cycling workout must be active for the Climb Control to work.
-There are three modes:

-Random: Randomly selected interval duration and level.

-Interval: Define interval duration and corresponding level.
+Open **SYSTM** and enter a cycling workout.
+Run **ClimbControl.ahk**.

+ClimbControl has three modes:

+### Manual

-Manual: Click the buttons to select the desired level.
+Click the Level buttons to select the desired level.
+Start the SYSTM workout and click the the level buttons to change the simulated gradient.

+### Random

+Randomly selected interval duration and level.
+Click **Random** to open the Random Control, start the SYSTM workout, and click **Start** in the Random Control window.

+### Interval

+Define interval duration and corresponding level.
+Click **Interval** to open the Interval definition window.
+Click **Add Interval** repeatedly to add the desired number of intervals.
+Fill in the Duration and Level fields.
+Start the SYSTM workout and click **Start** in the Interval definition window.

+##
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+##
 ## License

 MIT License